PatchNR: Learning from Very Few Images by Patch Normalizing Flow Regularization: Analysis of Patch Normalizing Flows

 For the proof of the reverse direction, namely that given a probability measure $Q$ on the space of patches, the patchNR defines a probability density function on the space of all images, we need the following lemma.
-It states that the density induced by a NF with Gaussian latent distribution is up to a constant bounded from below and above by the density of certain normal distributions.
+It states that the density induced by a NF with a Gaussian latent distribution is up to a constant bounded from below and above by the density of certain normal distributions.
 In particular, it has exponential asymptotic decay.
 Note that similar questions about bi-Lipschitz continuous diffeomorphisms were investigated more detailed in \cite{HN2021,JKYB2020}.
-However, as we did not find the particular lemma in the literature, we give a proof within the appendix.

 \begin{lemma} Let $\mathcal T\colon\R^s\to\R^s$ be a diffeomorphism with Lipschitz constants $\mathrm{Lip}(\mathcal T)\leq K$ and $\mathrm{Lip}(\mathcal T^{-1})\leq L$ and let $P_Z=\mathcal N(0,I)$.
 Then, it holds